laurenchen0631/English-Learning/category/common_phrase.md

 ## Pejorative
 - all brawn and no brain 四肢發達頭腦簡單 == To have great power or physical strength but lack mental acuity or intelligence.
-	- He may have been a good football player in high school, but he was all brawn and no brains, so he didn`t get into any colleges.
+	- He may have been a good football player in high school, but he was all brawn and no brains, so he didn't get into any colleges.

 ## Number
 - all short of 未達 == to fail to reach an amount or standard that was expected or hoped for